jeffThompson/PythonTeachingExamples/README.md

 **BASICS**
 Just a few simple scripts to get you started.
 Covers printing, data types, and basic math operators.

+**DATA CLEANUP**
+A few examples of taking messy, real-world data and prepping it for use.
+(See also the `Text Processing > Introduction to Regular Expressions` example.)

 **TEXT PARSING**
 Basic to intermediate examples on manipulating text.

 **UTILITIES**
-Random assortment of (hopefully) useful scripts.
+Random assortment of (hopefully) useful scripts, mostly based on in-the-moment student questions.

 \- \- \-